aridoza/foundational-java/functional-programming-lesson/03-functional-interfaces/README.md

 **Why use a functional interface?** The benefit of using a functional interface is that we can leverage lambda expressions to represent them, instead of having to use anonymous classes.
 It is also less verbose in terms of lines of code.
 Let's go through the demo to see some examples.

+**What is a method reference?**  You use lambda expressions to create anonymous methods.
+Sometimes, however, a lambda expression does nothing but call an existing method.
+In those cases, it's often clearer to refer to the existing method by name.
+Method references enable you to do this; they are compact, easy-to-read lambda expressions for methods that already have a name.
+You'll see an example of a method reference later in one of our demos.

 ## Demo - Functional Interfaces
 For this demo, we will be using 4 different functional interfaces examples so that you can get familiar and comfortable with them.